Speculative decoding

 ## Overview

-Lookahead decoding identifies n-gram patterns in the input context and past tokens, speculates on future tokens by generating candidate sequences, verifies predictions against the model's actual output, and accepts verified tokens in a single step.
+Lookahead decoding identifies n-gram patterns in the input context and past tokens, speculates on future tokens by generating candidate sequences, verifies those predictions against the model's actual output, and accepts the verified tokens in a single step.
+The model still produces every token: it accepts the longest run of guessed tokens that matches its own output, and at the first mismatch it keeps that prefix and falls back to its own next token.

 The technique works with any model compatible with Engine-Builder-LLM.
 Baseten's B10 Lookahead implementation searches up to 10M past tokens for n-gram matches across language patterns.